syncfusion-content/blazor-docs/blazor/diagram/commands.md

 ---
 layout: post
 title: Commands in Blazor Diagram Component | Syncfusion
-description: Checkout and learn here all about Commands in Syncfusion Blazor Diagram component and much more details.
+description: Checkout and learn here all about Commands in the Syncfusion Blazor Diagram component and much more.
 platform: Blazor
 control: Diagram
 documentation: ug